megovind/to-do-app/README.md

 Used NestJs Framework with Nodejs and Express with MongoDB.

 ### Fronend: client
-Used React for the UI
+Used Reactjs with vite and typescript for the UI
+Also used tailwind css for UI design and react-query and Axios for API requests